Simon Brodkin: Other

 In November 2012, during a signing at HMV on Oxford Street in London, Brodkin performed a prank as Nelson in which he "stole" his own DVD and was chased by an actor dressed as a policeman.
 A real police community support officer believed it was an actual theft and attempted to restrain Brodkin.

 At Glastonbury Festival 2015, Brodkin as Nelson interrupted a performance by Kanye West by running onto the stage and proceeding to join in with the performance.
 He was removed promptly by security.
 Brodkin said "[West had] interrupted Taylor Swift at an awards ceremony, saying Beyoncé should have won, so I thought it was legitimate", and that he was disappointed Kanye didn't enter into the spirit.

 In March 2016, Brodkin invaded a speech by a Volkswagen representative at the Geneva Motor Show.
 He was seen dressed as a VW engineer attempting to add a "cheat box" to the car (a reference to the Volkswagen emissions scandal) whilst VW board member Jürgen Stackmann was making a speech.
 "No-one is going to find out about this one," Brodkin told the audience.
 He was subsequently removed by security before the speech continued.

 On 6 September 2016, Brodkin "renamed" Philip Green's £100m super yacht Lionheart to BHS Destroyer, in reference to the recent collapse of the BHS department stores of which Green was previously the owner.
 Whilst the boat was moored in Monaco, Brodkin and a small crew hired a small dinghy and, unnoticed by the yacht's crew, sailed out to it.
 Unfurling a banner reading "BHS Destroyer", he attached it over the yacht's actual name.
 Brodkin later posted on Twitter: "Good of Sir Philip Green to rename his £100 million yacht to something more appropriate.
 I was glad to help."

 Personal life

 In 2022, Brodkin was diagnosed with ADHD.
 In an interview with The Big Issue he said that he "...had no awareness of it despite going through medical school being a junior doctor – and always being interested in mental health – shines a real light on the lack of education in the medical community."

+Brodkin is a supporter of Manchester City.
+His father and grandparents were originally from Manchester which led him to growing up supporting the club.